I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 But some people notice their brain fog completely disappears and their cognition is very sharp if they fast or follow a low-carb ketogenic diet.
 But it’s not for everyone.
 Others feel much worse and need to eat enough carbs to feel mentally well.
 So I suggest you experiment with both and see what works for you.

-You can get into ketosis more quickly by supplementing with medium-chain triglycerides (MCTs), fatty acids of a smaller length that are easily digested in the body and enhance the production of ketones.
-The ketones that result from supplementing with pure MCT oil readily cross the blood-brain barrier and provide instant energy to brain cells, helping you quickly overcome brain fog (30, 31).
+You can get into ketosis more quickly by taking Optimal Ketones, which are exogenous ketones that are easily digested by the body.
+They readily cross the blood-brain barrier, and provide instant energy to brain cells, helping you quickly overcome brain fog (30, 31).

 Low-level laser therapy, or photobiomodulation, is a treatment that uses low-level (low-power) lasers or light-emitting diodes (LEDs) to stimulate brain cells, helping them heal and function better (63).